-Their size and shape is similar too, and even standard Collies have a lot in common with the aesthetics of an Australian Shepherd.
+Their size and shape are similar too, and even standard Collies have a lot in common with the aesthetics of an Australian Shepherd.
 Collies with pricked-up ears may look a little different, but otherwise, they are probably about as close as you will come to a lookalike.
 In fact, many places have trouble telling the two breeds apart!

 If you are a fan of the stockiness and solidity of Australian Shepherds, you might find a Leonberger suits your tastes.
 They have medium to long coats and are heavier, but they share something of the Australian Shepherd’s shape.

 Is An Australian Cattle Dog The Same As An Australian Shepherd?

 Cattle dogs are not the same as Australian Shepherds.
 They are very distinctive in appearance, and they have very different coats.
 They also differ in their temperaments.
 They are both very high-energy dogs, so they are pretty much equal in their activity needs.

 They are both very intelligent, and they both adore their families!
 They are both also easy to train.

 Australian Shepherds are fantastic dogs; if you have the time and energy to invest in them, they will reward you with excellent behavior, loyalty, and friendliness.
 However, if an Australian Shepherd isn’t a good fit for you and your circumstances, understanding its characteristics can help you connect with other breeds which may suit you better.

 Border Collies, Poodles, and other working dogs share a lot in terms of intelligence and temperament, while Leonbergers and other stocky dogs offer some of that lovely solidity and chunkiness which Australian Shepherds embody.